|B. Ashley Zaudererfirstname.lastname@example.org||(703) 292-2428||W9176|

 |Elizabeth A. Pentecostfirstname.lastname@example.org||(703) 292-4907||W9152|

-Arecibo Observatory is a visitor-oriented national research center, supported by NSF and focusing on radio and radar astronomy and atmospheric sciences.
-Arecibo Observatory is operated and managed for NSF by SRI International, Universities Space Research Association (USRA), and Universidad Metropolitana (UMET).
-Its principal observing facilities are 19 kilometers south of the city of Arecibo, Puerto Rico.
+Arecibo Observatory is a visitor-oriented national research center, supported by NSF and focusing on radio astronomy, planetary radar and upper atmospheric sciences.
+Arecibo Observatory is operated and managed for NSF by the Arecibo Observatory Management Team (AOMT).
+The AOMT is led by the University of Central Florida (UCF) in partnership with Universidad Metropolitana (UMET) and Yang Enterprises, Inc. (YEI).
+The Observatory’s principal observing facilities are 19 kilometers south of the city of Arecibo, Puerto Rico.
 Arecibo Observatory provides telescope users with a wide range of instrumentation for research and observation.
 The center has a permanent staff of scientists, engineers, and technicians who are available to help visiting investigators with their observation programs.

 Arecibo Observatory's principal astronomical research instrument is a 305-meter fixed spherical radio/radar telescope, the world's largest radio telescope.
 Its frequency capabilities range from 50 megahertz to 10 gigahertz.
-Transmitters include an S-band (2,380-megahertz) radar system for planetary studies and a 430-megahertz radar system for aeronomy studies.
+Transmitters include an S-band (2,380-megahertz) radar system for planetary studies and a 430-megahertz radar system for aeronomy studies and a heating facility for ionospheric research.
 Arecibo Observatory's outreach activities include the popular Angel Ramos Foundation Visitor's Center with interactive exhibits, the only science-oriented facility of its type in Puerto Rico, and summer workshops for science teachers from across the island.